21+ Best Countries To Teach Abroad

 #9 China – Difficult now, but still possible

-The rapid growth of China is slowing down and it’s not the same country it was even 5 years ago, but there are still numerous options to teach English in China.
+The rapid growth of China is slowing down, and it’s a different country than it was even five years ago, but there are still numerous options to teach English in China.

 Pros: